ilovepizza6969/WoSB/README.md

-# World of Sea Battle — DPS Comparator
+# World of Sea Battle — DPS Comparator v1.2

 A web-based tool for comparing ship cannon damage output in **World of Sea Battle (Early Access)**.
 Compare cannons by their expected damage over a 60-second window, with support for different ship types and armor configurations.
+Features an interactive PvP front-load damage analysis graph.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)